Vladimir Arnold: Honours and awards

 The minor planet 10031 Vladarnolda was named after him in 1981 by Lyudmila Georgievna Karachkina.

 The Arnold Mathematical Journal, published for the first time in 2015, is named after him.

 The Arnold Fellowships, of the London Institute are named after him.

 He was a plenary speaker at both the 1974 and 1983 International Congress of Mathematicians in Vancouver and Warsaw, respectively.

 Fields Medal omission

-Even though Arnold was nominated for the 1974 Fields Medal, which was then viewed as the highest honour a mathematician could receive, interference from the Soviet government led to it being withdrawn.
+Arnold was nominated for the 1974 Fields Medal, one of the highest honours a mathematician could receive, but interference from the Soviet government led to it being withdrawn.
 Arnold's public opposition to the persecution of dissidents had led him into direct conflict with influential Soviet officials, and he suffered persecution himself, including not being allowed to leave the Soviet Union during most of the 1970s and 1980s.

+Personal life

+Arnold was married to Eleonora Arnold.
+They had two children, Igor Arnold and Dmitry Arnold.

 Selected bibliography

+Arnold wrote around 700 research papers and many books (including ten university textbooks).